 My dad’s stir-fry roast pork is out of this world.
-It suits my palate so well that it remains my favorite after all this years.
+It suits my palate so well that it remains my favorite after all these years.
 His stir-fry roast pork is sweet due to caramelized onions and sugar and aromatic due to garlic, sesame oil and Shaoxing wine.
-A bite will get you hooked forever! ;) But beware this dish is oily, calories and cholesterol laden.
+A bite will get you hooked forever! 😉 But beware this dish is oily, and calories and cholesterol laden.
 Eat with no remorse and you’ll enjoy every bite of it!
 Hehe

 Now we’re ready to wok!

 In a medium heat wok, add vegetable oil and sesame oil.
 If you have lard, use lard instead of vegetable oil.

 Add onion, garlic, ginger and dried chilies.
 Stir-fry in high heat until fragrant.